Lawn Damage From Ice Melt Products

 Be patient and wait for the grass to green up to determine the extent of the damaged or dead turfgrass.
 As the grass greens up later this spring it will be obvious how much, if any, grass has died.

-If damage is more severe and the lawn has greened-up except for areas near the sidewalks or driveway—it is likely time to reseed these trouble spots.
-In situations like this where there are several areas of dead grass it makes sense to purchase a product that contains seed, mulch and fertilizer.
+If the damage is more severe and the lawn has greened-up except for areas near the sidewalks or driveway—it is likely time to reseed these trouble spots.
+In situations like this where there are several areas of dead grass, it makes sense to purchase a product that contains seed, mulch, and fertilizer.

 Use a heavy rake to remove all the dead grass from the damaged areas.
 Discard the dead grass.
-Use the rake or a shovel to loosen the top ¼–½ inch of soil to create a good seed bed.
-Spread the seed, mulch and fertilizer combination product following label directions and water regularly until the seed has become well established.
+Use a rake or a shovel to loosen the top ¼–½ inch of soil to create a good seedbed.
+Spread the seed, mulch, and fertilizer combination product following label directions and water regularly until the seed has become well established.

 It will take two to four weeks for the seed to germinate depending on temperature.
 The cooler temperatures, the longer it will take the seed to germinate.
 And it will take six to eight weeks after the seed germinates for the new seed to become well established.